symfony/symfony1-docs/gentle-introduction/en/02-Exploring-Symfony-s-Code.markdown

 `cache/`   | Contains the cached version of the configuration, and (if you activate it) the cache version of the actions and templates of the project.
 The cache mechanism (detailed in Chapter 12) uses these files to speed up the answer to web requests.
 Each application will have a subdirectory here, containing preprocessed PHP and HTML files.
 `config/`  | Holds the general configuration of the project.
 `data/`    | Here, you can store the data files of the project, like a database schema, a SQL file that creates tables, or even a SQLite database file.
-`lib/`     | Dedicated to foreign classes or libraries.
+`doc/`     | A default place to store project documentation `lib/`     | Dedicated to foreign classes or libraries.
 Here, you can add the code that needs to be shared among your applications.
 The `model/` subdirectory stores the object model of the project (described in Chapter 8).
 `log/`     | Stores the applicable log files generated directly by symfony.
 It can also contain web server log files, database log files, or log files from any part of the project.
 Symfony creates one log file per application and per environment (log files are discussed in Chapter 16).
 `plugins/` | Stores the plug-ins installed in the application (plug-ins are discussed in Chapter 17).